Cancer Screening and Diagnosis

 Breast cancer screening

 All women ages 50 -74 should be screened.
-Women younger than 50 and older than 74 may also benefit from screening, particulary if they are high risk.
+Women younger than 50 and older than 74 may also benefit from screening, particularly if they are high risk.
 Talk to your doctor about your risk of breast cancer.
 Together you can decide if a mammogram is right for you.

 Cervical cancer screening